-The full-time MBA Sustainability at Duquesne University is an unconventional, but career-igniting alternative to a traditional two-year MBA.
+The full-time MBA Sustainable Business Practices Program at Duquesne University is an unconventional, but career-igniting alternative to a traditional two-year MBA.
 In one year, you will master MBA essentials and gain real-world experience by solving complex problems for multinational corporations.
 You will also advance global best practices and complete field work abroad.
 As our alumni say, “What a difference a year makes!”

-Ranked #10 in the world for preparing “graduates to change the world for the better and succeed in this shifting business climate, Duquesne’s “sMBA” (as nicknamed by students) was ranked among the Aspen Institute’s Global Top 25 for three biennia of “Beyond Grey Pinstripes” ranking.
+Ranked #3 in the world and #2 in the U.S. for “preparing students to change the world” by Corporate Knights.
 As an initial signatory of the Principles for Responsible Management Education (PRME), the Donahue School is also among the elite accredited by AACSB International and the top three in the United States for ethics.
 This selective, one-year program offers unparalleled graduate business preparation.

-The 45-credit, award-winning MBA Sustainability curriculum is anchored by rigorous coursework in all core business disciplines.
+The 39-credit, award-winning MBA Sustainable Business Practices curriculum is anchored by rigorous coursework in all core business disciplines.
 What’s different?
 The signature sustainability courses, live consulting projects, global study trips and capstone practicum.

 Instead of trying to land an elusive internship between the first and second years, our MBA students tackle groundbreaking consulting challenges and collaborate with executives to launch profitable new products, inspire innovation from life cycle analyses, and turn costly waste into revenue.
 Their clients include multinational corporations (Alcoa, Bayer, FedEx, Heinz, Westinghouse and PPG Industries), regional leaders (PNC, CONSOL and Giant Eagle), entrepreneurs and not-for-profit organizations.
 We enroll one selective cohort per year, and every MBA student interfaces with C-Suite executives, competes in regional and international case competitions, and benefits from professional development coaching.